Scottish Government guidance

 Supplementary guidance for SVQ assessment centres to support candidates impacted by COVID-19 pandemic (updated 11 November 2020)

 We have published a toolkit of information to support placement providers, students and centres to support the safe return of students to placements.
-You can download the toolkit here.
+Find out more and download the toolkit here. (updated 30 June 2021)

 Mental Welfare Commission